anacastrosalgado/DACL/README.md

 DACL is only privately available and has being edited with [LeXmart](http://lexmart.eu/).
 At the same time, the dictionary is being converted to the [TEI Lex-0](https://dariah-eric.github.io/lexicalresources/pages/TEILex0/TEILex0.html#index.xml-body.1_div.2_div.2) format, a streamlined version of the TEI Dictionary Chapter.
 See: [DLPC](https://github.com/anacastrosalgado/DALPC) repository.

-The DLPC, available in print and as a PDF document, was converted into XML using a slightly customized version of the P5 schema of the Text Encoding Initiative (TEI).
-The XML was generated based on the dictionary PDF file, from which most of the information on the microstructure was recovered automatically.

 ##### xxx/

 ### Publications